-Even before the hypothesis there a method to the understanding of the problem that is scientific.
+Even before the hypothesis, there is a method to understanding of the problem that is scientific.
 The User Scientist collects a variety of data and interviews to understand the user from many angles.
-Interviewing the subject in focus groups with psychological tests, journeying into the wild like an anthropologist and studying the human user in their natural habitat to observe behaviour.
+Interviewing the subject in focus groups with psychological tests, journeying into the wild like an anthropologist, and studying the human user in their natural habitat to observe behaviour.
 Collecting data on users from multiple sources like a data scientist to seek patterns, exceptions and annomolies.

 Then with a hypothesis, they seek like all scientists to prove their theories right or wrong through testing.
 Aristotle is recognized as the author of the scientific method, Ibn al-Haytham proposed in the nine hundreds that something should be repeatable with the same inputs and outputs.

 As marketers and product owners applying this method comes to a belief that we can test and discover indepentantly the best course of action for development and marketing a of a product.

 With all products we now find this journey of a user to purchase and satisfaction has many steps.
 Me might be very good a developing a landing page that effectively signs up people to a free trial, but the product doesn’t match the offer and there are low conversions.
 Our problem in most cases is we have limited time and limited data to make effective scientific analysis.

 This doesn’t mean we can’t find a good marriage of “Gut” marketing, or common-sense marketing and scientific testing and this balance need to be pragmatic about how we deliver.